 Customer Satisfaction Ratings of FEHB Plans

 Our Guide shows plan-by-plan customer satisfaction ratings reported by OPM.
-These ratings come from a 2019 survey in which a standardized questionnaire was sent to a sample of each plans members.
-A similar survey was conducted in 2020, but the National Committee for Quality Assurance (NCQA), the nonprofit organization that supervises the survey, determined that data collection might have been impacted by COVID-19; therefore, for this year, NCQA determined OPM would report results from the survey conducted in 2019.
+These ratings come from a 2023 survey in which a standardized questionnaire was sent to a sample of each plan’s members.

 The ratings tell you how plans compare for several categories of service, based on answers given to various questions asked on the survey.
 OPM reports scores for: